CKMitchell3/Portfolio_Analysis/README.md

 #### Coding Tasks
 * Gather and clean five years' worth of market data (01/04/2016 - 06/18/2021)
 * Analyze the portfolio holdings' quantitative performance
-* Analyze the portfolio's quantitative performance in relation to the S&P 500, Nasdaq, Dow 30 and 10-Yr and 30-Yr Treasury Yields
+* Analyze the portfolio's quantitative performance in relation to the S&P 500, Nasdaq and Dow 30
 * Determine the portfolio holdings' total cumulative performance
 * Analyze the portfolio holdings' risk and volatility